belle2/basf2/tracking/doc/trackMatching.rst

   * The highest purity MC track candidate of the highest efficiency PR track candidate of this MC track candidate is not the same as this MC track candidate.
-    This means this MC track candidate is mostly contained in a PR track candidate, which in turn however better describes a MC track candidate different form this.
+    This means this MC track candidate is mostly contained in a PR track candidate, which in turn however better describes a MC track candidate different from this.

 * MISSING